Skip to main content

 Biosketch

 Dr. Staats practices anatomic pathology at University of Maryland Medical Center, with a focus on cytopathology and gynecologic and breast pathology.
 He has been at the University of Maryland Medical Center since 2009.
-His research interest focus primarily on improving the diagnostic practice of pathology, particularly in cytopathology and gynecologic pathology, through refinement of morphologic criteria and use of ancillary testing.
+His research interests focus primarily on improving the diagnostic practice of pathology, particularly in cytopathology and gynecologic pathology, through refinement of morphologic criteria and use of ancillary testing.

 The primary focus of Dr. Staats's research is on improving the precision of pathologic diagnoses of cancer on cytology specimens and in the gynecologic tract.
 His focus is on refining the morphologic criteria used for categorization of malignancy, advancing ancillary testing patterns, and improving laboratory quality and efficiency practices.